Bob Strader

-Robert Strader Jr. (born January 22, 1953) is a former American football coach.
+Robert Strader Jr. (born January 22, 1953) is an American former college football coach.
 He was the 15th head football coach at Abilene Christian University in Abilene, Texas, serving for three seasons, from 1993 to 1995, and compiling a record of 14–17.

 Early life and playing career

-Strader Jr. is the son of an army general who moved frequently during his early years, ultimately landing in Junction City, Kansas, where he attended high school.
+Strader is the son of an army general who moved frequently during his early years, ultimately landing in Junction City, Kansas, where he attended high school.
 There he quarterbacked the Junction City Blue Jays to a one loss season and the 4A State Championship in 1969 in the first high school state playoffs in Kansas.
 After high school, he walked on at Abilene Christian University (ACU) in Abilene, Texas, where he started 27 games as a cornerback over four seasons, from 1972 to 1975.
 During that time, he helped the team compile a record of 27–16–1 and win the Lone Star Conference title and the NAIA Division I National Championship in 1973.
 He played with notable teammates Wilbert Montgomery and Clint Longley.